 The temporary site – King’s Church, 21 Meadowcourt Road, 1st Floor, Lee, London, SE3 9DU

-We are anticipating IAG will occupy the site for up to three full academic years.
+We are anticipating IAG will occupy the site for up to four academic years.
 There are no plans to annex the site.

 Originally DfE approval was given to IAG to start admitting students in Sept 2013.
 The opening of the school has been delayed for three years because of the difficulty in finding an available and suitable site.